cloudant-labs/slate/source/includes/api/_sharding.md

 For example, a document whose hash computes to 4A51341C would be contained within the B shard.
 Using the hash of the document’s ID makes even distribution of documents to shards more likely, which avoids certain nodes having busy shards.

-With N=3, each of these shards has three replicas for redundancy, so the cluster has 4 shards, 12 files in total for the database: A1, B1, C1, D1, A2, B2, C2, D2, A3, B3, C3, and D3.
+With `N`= 3, each of these shards has three replicas for redundancy, so the cluster has 4 shards, 12 files in total for the database: A1, B1, C1, D1, A2, B2, C2, D2, A3, B3, C3, and D3.
 In other words, three nodes of the cluster can go offline without data becoming inaccessible.
 In a cluster of 4 nodes, the cluster might distribute the shard replicas as shown in the following example.

 <br>Node 1: A1, D2, C3
 <br>Node 2: B1, A2, D3